rickypeng99/customVideoPlayer/readme.md

 ## Take-home project submission for ign code foo 2020

 ## Cover letter
 I am always a fan of ign since a long time ago.
 I followed a lot of gaming news, and especially those critics and comments on new games.
-I use ign views as important metrics to decide if I should spend time on a game or not.
+I use ign reviews as important metrics to decide if I should spend time on a game or not.
 However, I only happened to notice the Code Foo intership program a few days before the deadline of application, so I rush made a frontend example that has the basic functionalities.

 This project is based on React.